Privacy Policy

 • mobile apps for smartphones and other devices

-In short: The privacy policy applies to all areas in which personal data is processed in a structured manner in the company via the channels mentioned.
-If we enter into legal relationships with you outside of these channels, we will inform you separately if necessary.
+In short: The privacy policy applies to all areas in which personal data is processed in a structured manner within the company via the channels mentioned.
+Should we enter into legal relationships with you outside of these channels, we will inform you separately if necessary.

 Legal Bases

 1. Consent (Article 6(1)(a) GDPR): You have given us your consent to process data for a specific purpose.
-An example would be the storage of your entered data of a contact form.
+An example would be the storage of your data entered into a contact form.

 3. Legal obligation (Article 6(1)(c) GDPR): If we are subject to a legal obligation, we process your data.
 For example, we are legally obliged to keep invoices for accounting purposes.
 These usually contain personal data.

-Other conditions such as processing of data in the public interest, exercise of official authority, or protection of vital interests generally do not occur in our case.
-If such a legal basis should be relevant, it will be indicated at the appropriate place.
+Other conditions such as the performance of tasks in the public interest and the exercise of official authority, as well as the protection of vital interests, do not usually occur with us.
+Should such a legal basis be relevant, it will be identified at the appropriate point.

 In addition to the EU regulation, national laws also apply:

-• In Austria, this is the Federal Act concerning the Protection of Personal Data (Data Protection Act), abbreviated as DSG.
+• In Austria, this is the Federal Act on the Protection of Natural Persons with regard to the Processing of Personal Data (Data Protection Act), DSG for short.

-• In Germany, the Federal Data Protection Act, abbreviated as BDSG, applies.
+• In Germany, the Federal Data Protection Act, BDSG for short, applies.

 If other regional or national laws apply, we will inform you about them in the following sections.

-If you have any questions about data protection or the processing of personal data, you can find the contact details of the responsible person or entity below:
+Should you have any questions about data protection or the processing of personal data, you will find the contact details of the controller in accordance with Article 4(7) of the EU General Data Protection Regulation (GDPR) below:

 KathaWedding – Katharina Rieplhuber